shrenikm/website_src/content/posts/2024-01-06-understanding-trajopt.md

 \begin{equation}
 |\gxi|^+ = \max(\x, 0)
 \end{equation}
 Whenever the constraints are satisfied, $\gxi \le 0$ which means that $|\gxi|^+ = 0$.
-So if we multiply this term by a an extremeley large penalty factor and add it to the cost function, it would force this term to go to zero (and hence satisfy the constraints) when the problem is solved.
+So if we multiply this term by an extremely large penalty factor and add it to the cost function, it would force this term to go to zero (and hence satisfy the constraints) when the problem is solved.
 The minimizer of the penalized problem would be equal to the minimizer of the original problem with constraints.

-Similary for the non-convex equality functions $\hxi = 0$, we have a similar penalty function:
+Similarly for the non-convex equality functions $\hxi = 0$, we have a similar penalty function:
 \begin{equation}
 |\hxi|
 \end{equation}